Charles Goodall (businessman): Family life

-For twenty years, his wife Serena was president of the Women's Missionary Society of the Pacific Coast organized by Rev. Otis Gibson to rescue Chinese women from slavery and prostitution.
+For twenty years, Goodall's wife Serena was president of the Women's Missionary Society of the Pacific Coast organized by Rev. Otis Gibson to rescue Chinese women from slavery and prostitution.
 Rev. Gibson's wife wrote of Serena "She was large-hearted, broad-minded, genial, generous and kind.
 She was beloved by all who were so fortunate as to know her.
 She planned wisely for the Society, and the school girls were indebted to her thoughtfulness for many a pleasant outing and picnic, at a time that it was considered perilous to let them be seen abroad.
 She was intelligent, brave and energetic, and was not ashamed to be known as the friend of the Chinese."
 Charles Goodall Lee was named in honor of Captain Goodall after Lee's mother was freed from a probable life of slavery in California due to Serena's work.
 In 1891, Serena applied for appointment as guardian of Hong Tow, a Chinese girl who was rescued by the Society.
 Serena was devoted to the cause of religion and charity and contributed her time to the missionary societies of the Methodist Church, the Chinese Mission, the Deaconesses' Home, the Ladies' Protection and Relief Society, the Church Extension Society and other church organizations.
 She also served as president for the Woman’s Foreign Missionary Society of San Francisco and as a vice-president for the Woman’s Christian Suffrage Society organized in 1884 to secure the passage of a bill granting the right to vote for all the women citizens of California.

 Goodall and his wife Serena had five children that lived to adulthood, three sons and two daughters.
 All three sons worked for his firm Goodall, Perkins & Co.
 Samuel Edward Goodall (1857-1909) worked as a waterman, purser, clerk, mechanical engineer, and finally a foreman in the machine shop of the Pacific Coast Steamship Company.
 Charles Miner Goodall (1859-1922) captained the tugboat Minnehaha and the steamship Ancon before becoming a master mariner.
 He was also vice-president of the Oregon Coal and Navigation Company.
 The youngest son Harry Walter Goodall (1873-1930) was an agent and vice-president of his own shipping firm called Piper, Aden, Goodall Co.